Culture Industry Reconsidered: Content

 In the essay Cultural Industry Reconsidered, Adorno replaces the expression "mass culture" with "culture industry".
-This is to avoid the popular understanding of mass culture as the culture that arises from the masses.
-He prefers the term "culture industry" because of the commodification of the culture forms or artistic objects.
-He believes that cultural forms create a means of income for their creators, so profit has become more important than the artistic expression.
+This is to avoid the popular understanding of mass culture as the culture that arises from the masses themselves.
+He prefers the term "culture industry" because of the commodification of art that seeks to control the masses through art consumption, "the customer is not king,...[the customer is] not the culture industry's subject but its object".
+He further expands upon the culture industry's degradation of art through capitalist means by explaining that as cultural forms create a means of income for their creators, the pursuit of profit becomes more important than the artistic expression.
 Hence, culture has turned into an industry and the cultural objects are looked at as products.
 One of the characteristics of cultural industry is that it intentionally integrates both the high and low art.

 By referring to the term "industry", Adorno does not point to the production process.
 Instead he is looking at the "standardization of the thing itself" and to the rationalization of distribution techniques, and not strictly to the production process.
 It is industrial more in a sociological sense, in terms of incorporation of the industrial forms of organization, even though nothing is manufactured.

 He also makes clear the difference between the technique used in cultural industry and the technique used in works of art.
 In the works of art the technique refers to the formal organization of the object, with its inner logic, whereas in cultural industry it refers to the distribution and the mechanical production.
 Thus technique in cultural industry is external to the object, whereas in the works of art it is internal.